shadow-robot/sr_interface/sr_multi_moveit/sr_moveit_planner_benchmarking/README.md

 # sr_moveit_planner_benchmarking

 A package to test the different MoveIt planners.
 Planners currently configured are OMPL, SBPL and STOMP.
 Different scenes can be found in the **data** folder.
 The scpl repository can be found [here](https://github.com/shadow-robot/sandbox) and stomp [here](https://github.com/ros-industrial/industrial_moveit).
+You'll need to include them in your workspace.

 # Launch

-To run all the benchmarkings, simply run: `python src/benchmark_planners.py`
+To run all the benchmarkings, simply run: `rosrun sr_moveit_planner_benchmarking benchmark_planners.py`

 # Configuration